 Can I mix different 3D software packages to reduce costs while maintaining professional quality?

 Yes, many successful studios use hybrid workflows combining free tools like Blender for modeling with commercial software for specialized tasks.
 For example, use Blender for basic modeling and animation, then import to Maya for advanced rigging, or use free CAD tools for initial design and commercial software for final engineering validation.
+Digital sculpting tools such as ZBrush are also commonly added to hybrid workflows for character design and product prototyping without replacing the core modeling platform.
 Ensure file format compatibility between your chosen tools.

 How do I justify the ROI of expensive 3D modeling software to management?